 China is Japan’s second largest destination for foreign direct investment (FDI) after the US, representing 11% of Japan’s total global FDI flows.
 FDI flows from Japan reached $93.2 billion in 2012, as much as all ASEAN countries combined.

-South China and Hong Kong Lead Partner
+Hong Kong Lead Partner

-North China and Central China Lead Partner
+South China Lead Partner

-South China and Hong Kong Lead Partner
+Hong Kong Lead Partner

 PwC Japan’s India Business Desk, with offices in Tokyo and Nagoya, is composed of a total of eight professionals with extensive experience in both Japan and India.
 Three expatriates from PwC Japan are currently seconded to PwC India.